Azure/azure-storage-file-go/swagger/README.md

 gofmt -w Go_FileStorage/*
 ```

-More modifications have to be made after generation in order to fix issues that the Go generator can't work around right now`.
+More modifications have to be made after generation in order to fix issues that the Go generator can't work around right now.
 Namely:
 - Under shareClient.getPermissionResponder and shareClient.createPermissionPreparer, change all xml.Marshal and xml.Unmarshal lines to json.Marshal and json.Unmarshal respectively
     - (Issue opened: https://github.com/Azure/go-autorest/issues/495)